 Some of the reason for the development of this condition include: old ankle sprains, knee injuries, a decrease in exercise, excessive standing, changes in foot wear and other factors.

 At Atlas Chiropractic in Nanaimo we examine the foot, knee, pelvis and perform a gait assessment to determine the major factors involved in your condition.
 The chiropractor after identifying areas of joint restriction and areas of pain the chiropractor can perform a series of specific extremity adjustments to the entire limb.
 This change in motion reduces the tension in the plantar facia, reduces pain, swelling and corrects underlying gait mechanics.

 Ongoing chiropractic care can not only resolve this painful foot condition, but also may prevent plantar fasciitis from re-occurring.
 Chiropractic care could include manual adjustments, laser therapy, shockwave therapy and custom foot orthotics.

 Custom Foot Orthotics

 Prevention also focuses on giving clients the proper advice on footware, custom foot orthotics and exercises to support the alignment of the arch and bones of the foot.
 All custom foot orthotics are manufactured by Atlas Orthotic Group under the guidance of an orthoptist.
 Depending on patients use and foot alignment, specific corrections are made prior to manufacture with the latest computer technology.

-We perform an examination that includes a biomechanical assessment followed by a 3-D computerized scan of your arches.
+Dr. Whyte performs an examination that includes a biomechanical assessment followed by a 3-D computerized scan of your arches.
 This allows us to identify foot flexibility issues that may even be contributing to knee pain and back pain.
 Book for your FREE 3-D Foot Scan.

 Shock Wave Therapy